Oatlands, Surrey: Amenities

 In an approximately 4 acre park with outdoor pool and play areas, Oatlands Park is set back on its own drive on the south side of Oatlands Drive.
 This is opposite the Oatlands Park Hotel, the 19th Century building sited in the grounds of the former royal palace.
 There is a parade of cafés, fishing and hunting shop, boutiques and a traditional pub in a very small suburban vale in the district.
 Oatlands Infants school and Cleves School Junior School are within Oatlands.

 The district of Oatlands contains an Iron Age burial ground, believed to be in the vicinity of St Mary Oatlands church.

 Places of worship

 The parish of Oatlands exists in the Anglican church also known as St Mary Oatlands.
 Originally a chapel built in 1862, the parish church was ordained in 1867 and the parish of St Mary Walton in Walton-on-Thames was divided to reflect the increase in population owing to local industrialisation and commuter villas.
 Vicars have changed in 2005 (Revs Malcolm Anker, Andrew Parsons) and in 2010 (Rev Steve Brunn).
 In 2012 St Mary celebrated 150 years.
-On the 4th of July 2017, Revd.
+On 4 July 2017, Revd.
 Folorunso (Folli) Olokose was installed as the Vicar of the church by Rt Revd Andrew Watson, Bishop of Guildford.

 The Christian Science Church founded by Mary Baker Eddy (not to be confused with The Church of Scientology) has a major centre of worship on Oatlands Drive in Oatlands.

 The North West Surrey Synagogue is in Rosslyn Park, Oatlands.